LinkedEarth/presto-catalina-workshop/faq.md

 ### Q: Where can I find the workshop presentations?

 A: Slides and other presentation materials are available in this [shared Google Drive folder](https://drive.google.com/drive/folders/1zsvD2j9KSAIkQ8Lz9OkSi66Ll6I1dagV?usp=drive_link).

+### Q: Where do I find links or other useful information during the workshop?

+A: A running [workshop document](https://docs.google.com/document/d/15OY2_d5ae4hYPNt1e_29D5az4p43oEfWkXPe5XL-GTo/edit?tab=t.0) contains links, notes, and other resources that will be updated throughout the event.

 ### Q: OK, I'm sold.
 What happens next?